marievozanne/STAT244NF/about.md

 ### Homework

-We will have regular homework assignments to be completed outside of class. **Homework will be submitted to Gradescope, and will be due on Thursday of each week.**
+We will have regular homework assignments to be completed outside of class. **Homework will be submitted to Gradescope, and will be due on Friday of each week.** Homework problems are intended to give you practice on the material we work on in class.
+As long as an attempt was made, homework problems from each assignment can be redone once ; redos must be accompanied by a written reflection on what was missed in the first attempt.

 ### Late Assignments